-694 High School Symphonic Band & Marching Band (9, 10, 11, 12)Credit: 1.25Prerequisites: Approval by DirectorLength: Full year be placed in this group based on the following criteria.
+694 High School Symphonic Band & Marching Band (9, 10, 11, 12)Credit: 1.25Prerequisites: Approval by DirectorLength: Full year

+This group is the senior of the two High School Bands and is primarily composed of 11th and 12th graders although an exceptionally qualified 9 or 10th grader may be placed in this group based on the following criteria.
 Students are selected for the band by the band director according to 1) the total size of the concert and symphonic bands 2) the playing ability of the student 3) the number of players in the instrument section in which the student plays and 4) the desire, work ethic, motivation and maturity of the student.
 In this course, students will learn to be proficient on their respective instruments by learning instrumental and rehearsal technique, scales, simple music theory, musical terms, and music history all in the creative context of preparing for and performing musical selections in public performances.
 Students will also have the opportunity to perform in the Solo and Ensemble Contest.
 This group of students performs at football games, band shows, parades, school and community events and on Memorial Day.
 Summer practices begin in late July or early August with a tentative schedule issued in mid-April.
 Once school begins, practices are held Monday 6-8:30 pm and Wednesday and Thursday after school lasting until 4:30 through the duration of football season.
 Students must attend all performances, including all football games and about five additional weekend performances, unless excused by the band director.
 (See Band Handbook)